C-Dev66/SignInScreen/README.md

 <img src="https://github.com/C-Dev66/SignInScreen/blob/main/screenshots/Screen%20Shot%202022-05-16%20at%205.23.56%20PM.png" alt="HomePage"/>

-# RSVPGuestBookChatApp
+# SignInScreen
-> This multi-platform application(Andoird, iOS, Web) serves the purpose of storing users who will be attending the up coming convention.
-Once authenticated guests have the option to communicate in a chatroom with all other participants.
+> This multi-platform application(Andoird, iOS, Web) creates a LoginScreen that contains three text fields: first name, last name, and username.
+As the user fills out the fields, a progress bar animates along the top of the sign in area.
+When all three fields are filled in, the progress bar displays in green along the full width of the sign in area, and the Sign up button becomes enabled.
+Clicking the Sign up button causes a welcome screen to animate in from the bottom of the screen

 ---